This guide provides information about how to choose the right size Dubia roaches for your animal.

 - Buy just a few Dubia roaches to start or try our Dubia roach size sampler.
 You get a few roaches in two consecutive sizes, which helps you figure out what size works best with minimal waste.

 - Expect some size variation between roaches.
 They aren’t like most other insects that grow quickly at uniform rates.
 Crickets are a good example of uniform growth.
 Dubia roaches also vary by feeding status.
 Their bodies elongate when they eat and shrink when they’re hungry.
 This is another reason to underestimate the size you need.
 If you go with the largest size Dubia roach your animal can handle, you may end up with some that are too big.
 Choosing a smaller size gives you room for error.

-- If necessary, we recommend looking at a ruler to refresh your view of what a quarter-inch, one inch, etc, look like in person.
-People who haven’t measured anything in a while seem to have a tendency to underestimate roach sizing when they go “by feel”.
+- If necessary, we recommend looking at a ruler to refresh your view of what a quarter-inch, one-inch, etc, look like in person.
+People who haven’t measured anything in a while seem to tend to underestimate roach sizing when they go “by feel”.

 - If you end up with roaches that are too big, you can shrink them.
 As mentioned above, Dubia roaches’ bodies elongate when they eat.
 It follows that they can be made smaller by withholding food and water for a few days or a week.
 If your animal won’t eat a stuffed roach because it’s too big, you may have better luck when it’s hungry and smaller.
 If you’re concerned about what this will do to the roaches, don’t worry.
 It won’t hurt them.
 They can survive weeks without water and months without food.
 Cockroaches are famous for this, actually.

 - When you have the right size Dubia roaches, you can maintain their size by feeding them regularly and keeping them between 50ºF and 70ºF.
 They will still eat and drink, but they will grow much slower without the high heat they need for full growth and reproduction.
 At the lower end of this range, they may grow as much as ten times slower than when kept at their ideal temperature range.